sherifmagdy32/gaming_os_tweaker/docs/GPU_GUIDE.md

 - If you have a monitor with HDMI 2.1, there is a way to reduce latency
   - Download CRU at <https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU>
-  - Enable FastV Vactive
+  - Enable Fast Vactive
-  - Enable Auto Low LAtency Mode
+  - Enable Auto Low Latency Mode
   - Done
 - You can improve the Vibrance in each choosen game, without having to set for everything.
   - <https://vibrancegui.com/>